MikePia/quotedb/Notes.md

         * Set the time to start for current day
         * allow it to gather from the most recent date in the db for the current stock
         * Set the sample rate to aggregate calls (Turning off resampling not enabled but would be simple)
-        * Turn on or off to trim the resampled data in which vol is 0 (recommended to always trim -- or remove resample to get raw trades)
+        * Turn on or off to trim the resampled data in which `volume` is 0 (recommended to always trim -- or remove resample to get raw trades)

 * ***State of 7 -- Duplicating rows for time gaps***